kriskirla/Algotrading/README.md

 Stock Momentum
 - ML Model using decision tree classifier to termine the target
 - Graph for Price, MACD and RSI

+Sentiment Analysis
+- Uses VADER to scrape headlines on finviz to determine if a stock is receiving good/bad news

+Stock Intrinsic Value
+- Still in progress